-Don’t ever feel bad for using a nipple shield if it is making a difference for you.
+Don’t ever feel bad for using a nipple shield if it is helping you have a good breastfeeding experience.

 A lactation consultant will have them.
 They also sell them at Target and Amazon.

 Medela is the brand that I have used for 25 years.
 They are very thin.
 A nipple shield should look like a person’s nipple.
-It should not look like a bottle nipple.
+It should never look like a bottle nipple.

-- Get 2 or 3.
+- Get 2 or 3 shields.
 Nothing strikes fear in a woman’s heart like not being able to find her nipple shield when it is time to breastfeed.

 - Put them in the places where you will be breastfeeding.
 Put two!
 If one drops on the floor you want another to be ready to go.

-- It needs to be washed after each use.
+- Your nipple shield needs to be washed after each use.

-I’ve said it several times already.
-It is best to work with a lactation consultant before you use a nipple shield for breastfeeding.
+It is best to work with a certified lactation consultant before you use a nipple shield for breastfeeding.

 - She can help you determine if it is the right tool for you.